G4bbix/asciiquarium-lock/README.md

 # asciiquarium-lock
-Screen locker that shows ASCIIQuarium as a screensaver with compatility for scaled Screens (Tested on Ubuntu 20 LTS with Gnome)
+Screen locker that shows ASCIIQuarium as a screensaver with compatility for scaled Screens (Tested on Ubuntu 20 LTS with i3)

 ## Dependencies
 The following commands should be available in PATH: